| Title: | Frequency Distribution Tables, Histograms and Polygons |

 for each variable, that is, each column of the data.frame.

-returns a numeric vector containing the value(s) of the
+quantile.fdt returns a named numeric vector of class

-returns a list, where each element is a numeric vector
+where each element is a fdt.quantile vector containing the quantile(s)

 Faria, J. C.